dib-lab/elvers/docs/index.md

 ```

 This configfile will contain all the default paramters for each step of the workflow you target.
-If you don't specify any targets, it will default to the full "eel_pond" pipeline, which executes read
+If you don't specify any targets, it will run the default eel_pond pipeline, which executes read
 preprocessing, assembly, annotation, and quantification.

 Then, modify this configfile as necessary.